Server Response (.response())

 Parameters

-resThe framework’s native response object (e.g., H3res, Expressres).For Express and other frameworks implementing the connect-style middleware, this can be skipped, in which case Resora will use the response object provided in the the
+resThe framework’s native response object (e.g., H3res, Expressres) or a full context object containing{ req, res }.For Express and other frameworks implementing the connect-style middleware, this can be skipped, in which case Resora will use the response object provided in the

 Returns